MikailaAkeredolu/c16_oop_exam/README.md

 - **Sample Expected output** ```Subtotal of clothing items: $30.0```

 >  Create 2 different student objects with the info below:
- - student1's name is Mike, he wears a Large and has the same shoppingBag of clothing items.
+ - student1's name is Mike, he wears a large and has the same shoppingBag of clothing items.
  - student2's name is Jane, she wears a Small and also has the same shoppingBag of clothing items.

  > Create an array named **listOfStudents** that stores our two students (student1 and student2)